Frequently Asked Questions

 How many eggs does the female lay?

-- 3-4 is the norm, but it can be fewer, and 6 isn't unknown.
-For most of the time the female will not incubate the first egg.
+3-4 is the norm, but it can be fewer, and 6 isn't unknown, though extremely rare.
+For most of the time the falcon will not incubate the first egg.
 In fact, she will only properly incubate from the third or even the fourth egg.
 The egg(s) will often be in the tray with no visible signs of the parents, which is perfectly normal, but the adults are not far away.

 Do both adults incubate the eggs?

-- The female will do most of the incubating, which lasts about a month, sometimes letting the male have a turn whilst she feeds and preens.
-The male does all the hunting during incubation, and will catch a lot of blackbird-size prey such as woodcock, golden plover, starlings, etc. Sometimes he will hunt at night, using the lights of Louth to illuminate waders that often move around in the hours of darkness.
+The falcon will do most of the incubating, which lasts about a month, sometimes letting the male have a turn whilst she hunts, feeds and preens during the day, though she incubates during the night.
+The tiercel does most of the hunting during incubation, and will catch a lot of blackbird-size prey such as woodcock, golden plover, starlings, etc. Sometimes he will hunt at night, using the lights of Louth to illuminate waders that often move around in the hours of darkness.

 Why are the injured birds taken to Worksop when there are birds of prey centres closer to Louth?